Free Stock Photos

 123rf’s free images program was introduced in March of this year (2007) and on April 4 they released some early result information in their contributor forum.
 They reported a 20% increase in traffic, higher account signups and longer visits.
 They also drew connections between the contributors who offered the most free images to the most-viewed portfolios.
 They follow this through to the logical conclusion and assess how increased profile visitation converts to increased sales.
 Without citing specific data sources they report that contributors “can expect to receive sales increases of a minimum 40% to 2500%”.

-I realize Alexa’s data is a statistical sample, but it concurs with the 20% rise over the month of March, but then reports an even bigger and sudden drop before the end of the month.
+I realize Alexa’s data is merely a statistical sample, but it concurs with the 20% rise over the month of March, but then reports an even bigger and sudden drop before the end of the month.
 See 123rf’s traffic chart at Alexa.
 I’m inclined to believe their reports of the free image section being a marketing success, even if they’re making the statistics match their story.
 Given almost all the other successful microstock websites have a free section, it seems obvious that it works.

-Update 10/05/07: Article updated to reflect Shutterstock’s new free image service.
+Update 2007-05-10: Added Shutterstock’s new free image service.